Everything you need to know about hip replacements: A comprehensive introduction

 Physiotherapy and rehabilitation:

-Support when walking and getting up:
+Assistance with walking and standing up:

 Wound care and prevention of complications: